patonlab/DvTE/README.md

 5) Execute QM calculations on your local HPC resources

 6) Analyse the data using DvTEProc (see bove for instructions) for triplet energy prediction and other visualizations

+## (Re)Benchmarking set

+The compiled DvTEs dataset of 20 molecules repoted in the preprint (link) at the M06-2X/6-31G(d)//M06-2X/MIDI! is available in the /Benchmarking folder together with an additional notebook called Dynamic Vertical Triplet Energy Benchmarking (DvTEBench).
+This code utilises the compiled .csv dataset of vertical triplet energies generated using DvTEProc (i.e. {MoleculeName}_output.csv) and collects predicted triplet energies using a range of populations starting from 0.001 to 0.050 in steps of 0.001.
+The code then compare diffrent models against epxerimentally determined triplet energy values and reports the best population to be used for future predictions.
+Aditionally, the code can also compare the performance of Guassian Mixture Models (GMMs) instead of simple normal distributions

+This set can be utilised to bechmark other level of theory and different flavours of MD simulations (e.g. force fields, semi-empirical, ML-potentials) for the determination of the population cutoff.
+If you have benchmarking with any addiional level of theory, please reach out and we will include it in the list below.

+Currently available benchmarking data:

+    M06-2X/6-31(G)//M06-2X/MIDI! - (quasiclassical MD) : population = 0.008